5. Comparison of interventions in certain groups of patients

 Whether or not a MRI scan harms the implant or actuator is of importance but also the degree of distortion of the MRI scan by the implanted device.
 The percutaneous implants affect the MRI image only locally (radius of 15 mm) while the transcutaneous implants, comprising powerful magnets, distort the MRI scans more significantly, with a radius of 10 to 15 cm (Doshi et al., 2014).

-Concerning stability of the implanted parts; long-term data for most systems are scarce, except for the percutaneous BCDs.
+Concerning stability of the implanted parts; long-term data for most systems are relatively scarce.
 Table 5.1 shows some data calculated from literature.
 Per listed study, the table presents the summed number of reported revision surgeries (for whatever reason) plus the reported number of lost implants that were not replaced (revisions +).
 Next, that number is divided by the summed years of follow-up of all the patients in that study.
 That number, the revision ratio, is presented in the Table.
 Concerning the percutaneous Baha device, Wazen et al. (2008) published data of a North-American multicenter study.
 In 2014, Nelissen et al. reported the stability outcomes of a European multicenter study, using the new implant Baha BI300 implant.
 Hultcrantz & Lanis (2014) published their first results on long term stability of percutaneous implants, placed without tissue reduction around the implant.
-More recently, a systematic review was published by Verhey et al. (2016) on the latter issue.
-It was concluded that percutaneous implantation without tissue reduction was as safe and as stable as implantation with tissue reduction.
+More recently, Strijbos et al. (2020) published an overview with the Oticon percutaneous coupling.
+In half of them the traditional approach however without tissue reduction was used while in the others an experimental approach was tried out.

 Table 5.1.
 Implant stability data obtained in adults: number of revisions divided by the total follow-up